-As the COVID-19 crisis laid bare, Californians across the state are faced with serious inequities in their access to health care and health outcomes.
+As the pandemic laid bare in 2020, Californians across the state are faced with serious inequities in their access to health care and health outcomes.
 Many vulnerable children and their families must overcome barriers to access health care, including traveling long distances, long wait times at local, overcrowded facilities, or finding providers that accept their insurance (Health Disparities, by Race and Ethnicity, California, 2020).